What are the benefits of owning a dog?

 Dogs are many things to many people.
 Exercise buddies, adventure pals, listening ears and chill-out chums.
 They make lots of people’s lives better – but is a pet pooch right for you?

 We’ve rounded up some of the main benefits of owning a dog.
-Of course, taking on a new pooch also brings lots of responsibilities, so take our quiz to discover if you’re ready.
+Of course, taking one on also brings lots of responsibilities, so be sure to read our advice to help you decide if you're ready.

 Friendship and company at home and outdoors